spryker/spryker-docs/docs/pbc/all/data-exchange/202311.0/spryker-middleware-powered-by-alumio/integration-apps/akeneo-pim-integration-app/configure-the-akeneo-pim-integration-app/5-create-tasks-and-import-products-from-akeneo-to-sccos.md

 5. In *Expression*, enter the time you want the scheduler to run.
 Use [Crontab guru](https://crontab.guru/) to set the time in the right format.

-## Check the product in the Back Office
+## Check the product in the SCCOS Back Office

-To check the imported product in the Back Office, go to **Catalog -> Products** and check if the product appeared on the list.
+To check the imported product in the SCCOS Back Office, go to **Catalog -> Products** and check if the product appeared on the list.